Tim Albutat

-Tim Albutat (born 23 September 1992) is a German professional footballer who plays as a defensive midfielder for German club Schalke 04 II.
+Tim Albutat (born 23 September 1992) is a German former professional footballer who played as a defensive midfielder.

 Club career

 Albutat made his professional debut in the Bundesliga on 11 May 2013 against SpVgg Greuther Fürth.

 He joined MSV Duisburg for the 2014–15 season.
 He extended his contract on 12 June 2019.

 After six years in Duisburg, he moved to KFC Uerdingen in the summer of 2020.

+In May 2022, he signed with Schalke 04 II.
+He ended his football career in May 2025.

 International career

 Albutat made three appearances for the German U18 national team.